 If you are looking to repair or replace your water heater, the experts at East End Plumbing can help.
 With many years of experience in the plumbing industry, we have seen what can happen when an old water heater springs a leak - the damage caused can be devastating and expensive.

 If you constantly run out of hot water or your hot water heating system is leaking, don't wait until it's too late!
-Contact East End Plumbing for a free estimate for water heater repair, replacement and installation in Allendale, Jenison, Grand Rapids and nearby.
+Contact East End Plumbing for a free estimate for water heater repair, replacement and installation in Grand Rapids, Grandville, Wyoming and nearby.

 Below are some basic details about the different types of water heaters available to homeowners.
 You can also visit the specific pages for each type to learn more about the services we offer.